-Maintenance is typically a critical factor to ensure longterm, acceptable operation for any process or piece of equipment.
-Although important, maintenance can at times be expensive and cumbersome [17, 18].
-Without sufficient intelligence regarding the health of their manufacturing operation, which would include resident robot workcells (defined to include the robot, end-ofarm tooling, sensors, controller(s), and other supporting automation), manufacturers cannot make informed decisions about the most cost-effective and efficient maintenance strategy(ies) by which to maintain their operations.
+Maintenance is typically a critical factor to ensure long-term, acceptable operation for any process or piece of equipment.
+Although important, maintenance can be expensive and cumbersome [17,18].
+Without sufficient intelligence regarding the health of their manufacturing operation, which would include resident robot workcells (defined to include the robot, end-of-arm tooling, sensors, controller(s), and other supporting automation), manufacturers cannot make informed decisions about the most cost-effective and efficient maintenance strategy(ies) by which to maintain their operations.
 The discipline of monitoring, diagnostics, and prognostics to enhance decision-making surrounding maintenance activities is known as prognostics and health management (PHM) [19-22].
 The optimal maintenance schedule includes striking a balance between preventative maintenance (PM) (performing specific maintenance activities at set intervals of time, cycles, or other measurable unit) and predictive maintenance (PdM) (performing specific maintenance activities only when the current condition of equipment predicts that maintenance is necessary) all in an effort to minimize reactive maintenance (RM) ("fix it when it breaks") [23].
 Preventive maintenance can become excessive leading to wasted time and money.
-However, minimizing or trivializing preventive maintenance can lead to too much reactive maintenance.
-Unexpected shutdowns resulting from reactive maintenance can lead to lost revenue and even lost customers.
+However, minimizing or trivializing preventive maintenance can lead to too much of reactive maintenance.
+Unexpected shutdowns resulting from reactive maintenance can lead to loss of revenue and loss of customers.

-Tracking the health of robot workcells allows manufacturers to make informed decision about the type of maintenance needed and the schedule at which it should be performed.
-Data is required to generate intelligence regarding robot workcell health.
+Tracking the health of robot workcells allows manufacturers to make informed decisions about the type of maintenance needed and the schedule at which it should be performed.
+Data are required to generate intelligence regarding robot workcell health.
 Multiple data streams are likely to exist that are relevant to identifying the health of a robot workcell.
-They include:
+They include the following:

-- Robot-level data Many robot controllers capture a range of information including robot joint and tool center positions, velocities, and accelerations; joint temperatures; joint currents; and joint voltages.
-This data is usually quantitative. - Process-level data This type of data could be captured from the overall process controller or from a supervisory Programmable Logic Controller (PLC).
-Time data is an example of process-level data, where time can include overall task time, sub-task time, and takt time.
-This data is usually quantitative. - Quality data As measured of the part produced once the workcell has completed its operation.
-This data could be quantitative or qualitative. - Operational configuration data Information describing the workcell's configuration and operations.
+- Robot-level data-Many robot controllers capture a range of information including robot joint and tool-center positions, velocities, and accelerations; joint temperatures; joint currents; and joint voltages.
+These data are usually quantitative. - Process-level data-This type of data could be captured from the overall process controller or from a supervisory Programmable Logic Controller (PLC).
+Time data are an example of process-level data, where time can include overall task time, sub-task time, and takt time.
+These data are usually quantitative. - Quality data-These data are measured from the part produced once the workcell has completed its operation.
+These data could be quantitative or qualitative. - Operational configuration data-This data type includes information describing the workcell's configuration and operations.
 This can include the make and model of equipment, technologies, and sensors critical to the workcell's function.
-This information can also describe the workcell's operation (e.g., Robot Arm 01 lifts a 2 kg box, puts it down, then lifts a 5 kg box, puts it down, etc.).
-This can be both quantitative and qualitative descriptive data. - Fault and failure data For any fault or failure that presents itself within a manufacturing operation, it is almost always documented.
+This information can also describe the workcell's operation (e.g., Robot Arm 01 lifts a 2 kg box, puts it down, then lifts a 5 kg box, and puts it down).
+This can be both quantitative and qualitative descriptive data. - Fault and failure data-For any fault or failure that presents itself within a manufacturing operation, it is almost always documented.
 This documentation could be done by multiple individuals including the equipment and process operator, maintenance technician, or supervisor.
 Fault and failure data can be quantitative from sensor and equipment readings (e.g., the current peaked at 18 A).
-It can also be descriptive e.g., smoke started rising from the motor, I then heard a loud crack, and the motor stopped running.
+It can also be descriptive-e.g., smoke started rising from the motor, I then heard a loud crack, and the motor stopped running.